-Avalanche Lake via the Trail of the Cedars is a 5.8 mile heavily trafficked loop trail located near Essex, Montana that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+Avalanche Lake via the Trail of the Cedars is a 5.8 mile heavily trafficked out and back trail located near Essex, Montana that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from May until October.

 Start south of Avalanche Gorge Footbridge on Trail of Cedars; gradual climb through old growth cedars and hemlock forest along roaring stream to glacial melt lake fed by waterfalls from the surrounding bowl, wildlife - deer, bear.
 May be accessible if Going to Sun road is closed.
 Adjacent to Avalanche campground area.
 Avalanche campground in located in one of the most popular sections of Glacier National Park west of the Continental Divide.
 The campground is situated within old growth cedar and hemlock trees, keeping the area cool during the summer months.
 The campground accommodate tent and RV campers, however only 50 sites will accommodate vehicle lengths up to 26 feet.
 Potable water is accessible in the campground, and restroom facilities are equipped with flush toilets and sinks with running water.
 Bring your hiking boots and binoculars if you are staying at Avalanche Campground.
 Two popular day hikes, Trail of the Cedars, and Avalanche Lake, afford visitors spectacular scenery and glimpses of birds and wildlife that inhabit the area.
 Plant enthuisiasts will appreciate the diverse species of flora.